supertestnet/btcsmartcontracts/README.md

 **Data address**

 A bitcoin address which does not have a private key but solely consists of 32 bytes of arbitrary data chosen by the address creator.
 A user who sends sats to X data addresses can add X*32 bytes of arbitrary data to bitcoin’s blockchain and to its chainstate.
-Data addresses have been used to add hundreds of thousands of kilobytes of arbitrary data to bitcoin’s blockchain in a single transaction.
+Data addresses have been used to add hundreds of kilobytes of arbitrary data to bitcoin’s blockchain in a single transaction.
 This is widely regarded as a dumb move and is referred to by many as chain spam.

 **Op_return**